atoffano/basenorm/README.md

 # basenorm

-A baseline method for entity normalization.
+A baseline method using BERT for entity normalization.

 # Need dependencies:
 - nltk (conda)